 The best backpacking towel must not take up much space in your backpack, especially if you need to carry multiples for your family.
 Another important consideration for a travel towel is the weight when damp.
 The best microfiber towel for travel will be able to fold up small, in order to leave room for other important items, and dry quickly, so it doesn’t make your backpack any heavier.

-How to Use a Microfiber Towel
+How Do You Use a Microfiber Towel?

 Some people complain that microfiber towels don’t dry of their body very well.
 One tip is to pat yourself dry, small areas at a time, and it’ll dry your body just fine.
 After use, if you can let it dry for 5 minutes before packing, quite a lot of the moisture will dissipate.
 Packing it in a mesh bag and clipping it to your backpack also helps a lot!
 To fully dry, microfiber towels still take at least an hour.

-Don’t Forget Your Towel
+Don’t Forget Your Towel!

 Even if towels aren’t on the top of your packing list, it is an item worth bringing on your travels.
 Especially when traveling with children.
 Traveling with a heavy cotton towel will take up way too much space in a backpack, so choose a travel towel and reap the rewards.
 Go forth, travel, and don’t forget your towel!